How can I help you?

-Observable in Angular Gantt component
+Observable in Angular Gantt Chart Component

-18 Oct 20256 minutes to read
+1 Feb 20266 minutes to read

-The Angular Gantt component supports Observable data binding, enabling reactive updates to reflect task changes, such as real-time schedule adjustments, without manual intervention.
-By piping Observables through the async pipe, the component automatically subscribe to data changes, updates the UI, and manages subscription to prevent memory leaks.
+The Angular Gantt Chart component supports Observable data binding, enabling reactive updates to reflect task changes, such as real-time schedule adjustments, without manual intervention.
+By piping Observables through the async pipe, the component automatically subscribes to data changes, updates the UI, and manages subscription to prevent memory leaks.
 This is ideal for handling asynchronous data from APIs or WebSockets, ensuring efficient synchronization in project management scenarios.
 Observables require a data structure with result (an array of task data) and count (total record count) for proper binding, supporting features like virtual scrolling.
 Taskbars and grid rows include ARIA labels for accessibility, and the UI adapts to responsive designs, though large datasets may need caching for performance.

 Bind Observables with async pipe

-• result: Array of tasks with properties like id, TaskName, and StartDate.
+result: Array of tasks with properties like id, TaskName, and StartDate. -

-• count: Total number of tasks.
+count: Total number of tasks.

 The following example demonstrates Observable binding: